 - A commitment to the mission and goals of the ACLU of Hawai‘i.

-- A proven ability to create and manage communications strategies of organization’s legal, legislative, and community activities
+- A proven ability to create and manage communications strategies of an organization’s legal, legislative, and community activities.

 - Excellent communication skills as an advocate; a “quick study” on an array of issues, including the ability to analyze and articulate legal and civil rights concepts and other complex issues and communicate them to a variety of audiences.